aurelius-in/agentic-portfolio/docs/architecture/claims-triage-ai.md

 1. Intake normalizes the claim and documents to a structured graph.
 2. Classifier assigns claim type/severity with confidence.
 3. Risk Scorer adds risk factors for potential special handling.
-4. Compliance applies policy rules and records findings and exceptions.
+4. Compliance Policy applies policy rules and records findings and exceptions.
 5. Router selects auto‑path or a review queue based on class, risk, and policy results.
 6. (If routed) Human Reviewer adds notes or adjustments.
 7. Explainer produces a decision packet with rationale, citations, and an audit reference.

 ---

-## UI/UX Preview
+## UI Previews (GIF/PNG)

 <p>
   <img src="https://github.com/aurelius-in/Claims-Triage-AI/raw/main/docs/images/claims-demo.gif" width="49%">